 To gain approval, an application must meet all of the following criteria:

 - The hobby/belief/interest proposed must not already be represented by another club, society or SU department

-- The group must meet the minimum committee requirements of having at least a President, Secretary and Treasurer (these three positions make up the Executive Committee)
+- The group must meet the minimum committee requirements of having at least a President, Treasurer and one other position of the societies choice. (these three positions make up the Executive Committee)

 - The group must be student-led

 - The application process must be completed in full